 When student journalist Jared Nally began reporting on administrators at Haskell Indian Nations University, the president forbade Nally from engaging in standard newsgathering and other constitutionally protected activities.

-In 2021, FIRE vetted over 1,600 case submissions involving individuals and groups who said their rights were threatened.
+In 2022, FIRE vetted nearly 1,400 case submissions involving individuals and groups who said their rights were threatened.